YZ-26/Agricultural_Field_Monitoring/README.md

 ![Без имени](https://github.com/user-attachments/assets/261b32d9-e7d0-4e56-a887-5a54ec3368af)

 ## Overview
-This project aims to automate agricultural field monitoring to maintain crop health, prevent fires, and manage resources efficiently.
+This project aims to automate agricultural field monitoring using ROS2, Gazebo and Python to maintain crop health, prevent fires, and manage resources efficiently.
 Traditional methods are labor-intensive and ineffective for large areas.
 Our solution employs autonomous balloons and static sensors to gather and transmit environmental data.

 [DOWNLOAD THE REPORT](https://github.com/user-attachments/files/16289797/Report_IoT.pdf)